 Engage often.
 It’s important that you (or someone from your company) are a part of the project.
 It included taking part in meetings, giving feedback, and participating in the process of choosing priorities for the next iteration.
 By being engaged, you can be sure that the final outcome won’t surprise you and you’ll be able to test and comment on each feature taking care of its quality.

 Don’t exaggerate with flexibility.
 Remember to make decisions focusing on bringing the maximum value to your business.
 Often simplicity will be a better choice than overfilling the backlog with various features, trying to make the perfect product.
 Remember that it will also impact your budget.

 Time and materials or fixed price - reasons to not decide everything upfront

 Does the fixed-price model seem less risky because you know the total cost of a project before its development?

 Actually, it just seems that way and it does not really benefit the investor.
-In a fixed-price model, all business and product decisions, as well as the scope of work, must be decided, declared and contracted before the project starts – so in the time when you know the least about your project.
+In a fixed-price model, all business and product decisions, as well as the scope of work, must be decided, declared, and contracted before the project starts – so in the time when you know the least about your project.

-#1 Final product is better because you’re flexible
+1. The final product is better because you’re flexible

 In the time & materials model, you are able to adjust the project’s requirements and shape to constantly changing business circumstances.
 This way, there’s no need to renegotiate the contract or conduct painful discussions with the software house to determine whether a feature was or was not in the scope of work.